 10. Leave the Mall

 Lastly, I would say one of the best tips on getting farmhouse style is to simply avoid shopping at the mall.
-Instead of shopping at your typical box stores, seek out your local antique shops and thrift stores.
+I know, this one is a bit controversial.
+But hear me out.
+Instead of shopping at your typical box stores, I’d suggest checking out your local antique shops and thrift stores for unique items that will fill your home with personality and charm.
 Now don’t get me wrong, I love Target just as much as anyone, but I find my best home decor at unique places, even auctions and farm sales.
-So avoid decorating your entire home with mass produced items, and instead use those stores to help fill in the gaps.
-Go and and search for something unique.
+So avoid decorating your entire home with mass-produced items, and instead use those stores to help fill in the gaps.
 If farmhouse style is your goal, collect old, vintage pieces with stories, history, and meaning.
 I promise, you will love the feeling of warmth it adds to your home.

 Thanks so much for stopping by.
-I hope this helped give you a few ideas on how to get farmhouse style in your own home!
+I hope this helped give you a few ideas on how to get farmhouse style in your own home.
+Let me know if you have any questions, I’m always happy to chat!